Yogarine/bungie-sdk-php/docs/Api/Destiny2Api.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$searchTerm = "searchTerm_example"; // string | The string to use when searching for Destiny entities.
+$searchTerm = 'searchTerm_example'; // string | The string to use when searching for Destiny entities.
-$type = "type_example"; // string | The type of entity for whom you would like results.
+$type = 'type_example'; // string | The type of entity for whom you would like results.
 These correspond to the entity's definition contract name.
 For instance, if you are looking for items, this property should be 'DestinyInventoryItemDefinition'.
 $page = 56; // int | Page number to return, starting with 0.

 try {